ETIRA welcomes EU and national parcel levies, calls for stronger compliance to protect Europe’s reuse industry

 June 30, 2025

 In 2023, Ricoh asked the EU’s brand registration authority, EUIPO, to register the brand “ETRIA” for its printer manufacturing joint venture with other OEMs.
-ETIRA opposed this registration, as did EDRIA GmbH, a company based in Bamberg, Germany.
-Like ETIRA, EDRIA argued that registering “ETRIA” would create confusion among customers.
+ETIRA opposed this registration, as did Eldria GmbH, a company based in Bamberg, Germany.
+Like ETIRA, Eldria argued that registering “ETRIA” would create confusion among customers.

 Ricoh now has until 13 August 2025 to appeal.
 If no appeal is filed, the brand “ETRIA” will never come into use, and their opposition to our application to extend the ETIRA brand will also lapse.